AhamedNafras/ahamednafras.github.io/README.txt

 ===================================
 Keep all files together in ONE folder.
 The pages link to each other by relative path.

-  index.html      Home  (hero, categorized skills, project cards, experience, leadership, contact) projects.html   Detailed case studies with photo galleries about.html      Full bio, education, languages, interests, contacts, socials, references images/         Drop your project photos here (see images/README.txt)
+  index.html      Home  (Hero, categorized skills, project cards, experience, leadership, contact) projects.html   Detailed case studies with photo galleries about.html      Full bio, education, languages, interests, contacts, socials, references images/         Drop your project photos here (see images/README.txt)